liberland/Constitution/Liberland-constitution.md

   * **§IV.13(4)** The Victim may request the Office of the Public Prosecutor to institute a Public Prosecution free of charge on her or his behalf.
 * **§IV.14.** A Public Prosecution of an accused Person shall be instituted by the Office of the Public Prosecutor on behalf of the Victim or the Citizens of the Free Republic of Liberland.
   * **§IV.14(1)** Should an alleged criminal offence leave no Victim or Proxy capable of instituting a Private Prosecution, the Office of the Public Prosecutor shall have the power to institute a Public Prosecution on behalf of the Citizens of the Free Republic of Liberland.
-  * **§IV.14(2)** Should the Victim request the Office of the Public Prosecutor to institute a Public Prosecution and evidence be sufficient, it shall be under an obligation to institute such a prosecution.
+  * **§IV.14(2)** Should the Victim request the Office of the Public Prosecutor to institute a Public Prosecution and evidence be sufficient, it shall be under obligation to institute such a prosecution.
   * **§IV.14(3)** Should a Public Prosecution be instituted, the Victim shall have the right:
    * **§IV.14(3)(a)** to be notified about the schedule of the judicial proceedings;
    * **§IV.14(3)(b)** to address the Criminal Court before the sentence is determined;